frednotet/msm-tf-aws-tgw/README.md

 A Terraform module for setting up a Transit Gateway on AWS.
 Due to limitations, the module is NOT dynamic and supports the special requirements for one personal project: msm.

+Note that this module assumes the RAM Sharing with AWS Organizations is enabled.

 ## Usage